Conduct and Interpret an Ordinal Regression

 For ordinal regression, let us consider the research question:

 In our study the 107 students have been given six different tests.
 The pupils either failed or passed the first five tests.
-For the final exam, the students got graded either as fail, pass, good or distinction.
+For the final exam, they received grades of fail, pass, good, or distinction.
 We now want to analyze how the first five tests predict the outcome of the final exam.

 The ordinal regression analysis can be found in Analyze/Regression/Ordinal…

 The next dialog box allows us to specify the ordinal regression model.
 For our example the final exam (four levels – fail, pass, good, distinction) is the dependent variable, the five factors are Ex1 … Ex5 for the five exams taken during the term.
-Please note that this works correctly only if the right measurement scales have been defined within SPSS.
+Please note that this works correctly only if you define the right measurement scales within SPSS.

-Furthermore, SPSS offers the option to include one or more covariates of continuous-level scale (interval or ratio).
-However, adding more than one covariate typically results in a large cell probability matrix with a large number of empty cells.
+SPSS allows including one or more continuous covariates (interval or ratio).
+However, adding multiple covariates often leads to a large cell probability matrix with many empty cells.

-The options dialog allows us to manage various settings for the iteration solution, more interestingly here we can also change the link setting for the ordinal regression.
-In ordinal regression the link function is a transformation of the cumulative probabilities of the ordered dependent variable that allows for estimation of the model.
+The options dialog lets us manage iteration solution settings and change the link setting for ordinal regression.
+The link function in ordinal regression transforms the cumulative probabilities of the ordered dependent variable to estimate the model.
 There are five different link functions.

 4. Complementary log-log: This function is the inverse of the negative log-log function.
-This function is recommended when the probability of higher category is high.
+This function works best when the probability of the higher category is high.
 Mathematically complementary log-log is p(z) = log (– log (1 – z)).

-5. Cauchit: This link function is used when the extreme values are present in the data.
+5. Cauchit: This link function applies when the data contains extreme values.
 Mathematically Cauchit is p(z) = tan (p(z – 0.5)).

-We leave the ordinal regression’s other dialog boxes at their default settings; we just add the test of parallel lines in the Output menu.
+We keep the default settings for ordinal regression and add the test of parallel lines in the Output menu.